15 Awesome Things To Do In Tallinn [Estonia] In 2024

 viru gate tallinn

-TOUR: You can take a walking tour of the Old Town if you’d like to learn more about the history of the sights you’re seeing.
-Check this one out.
+You can take a walking tour of Tallinn if you’d like to learn more about the history of the sights you’re seeing, with this Old Town walking tour being a popular option!

 These are the actual prison cells, which is a harrowing, harsh reality as you walk through.